chenxinfeng4/socialseqlive/README.md

 # Social-seq-live Client GUI
 Link: [中文文档](README_CN.md)

+Detail can also be found in the documentation [Social_Seq](https://lilab-cibr.github.io/Social_Seq/%E9%97%AD%E7%8E%AF%E8%A1%8C%E4%B8%BA%E6%8E%A7%E5%88%B6/application/
+).
+The documentation includes the full framework, including the server and client.

 Real-time analysis of social behaviors in two rats based on the Social-seq-live framework, and decide whether to provide closed-loop optogenetic stimulation based on behavioral labels.
 This is the client part of Social-seq-live and does not include server code.